Ethel Barrymore: Radio

+Barrymore was heard on radio in 1923 when the first act of The Laughing Lady, in which she was appearing, was broadcast to an estimated 750,000 listeners.

 Barrymore starred in Miss Hattie, described as "a short-lived situation comedy," on ABC in 1944–1945.
 In one episode, Barrymore's character was "asked by Rob Thompson to direct a play which the workers of his war plant are presenting in order to raise money for war bonds."
 Barrymore starred, along with Gene Kelly, in the June 1, 1949, episode of Suspense, entitled "To Find Help".

 Television

 Barrymore also made a number of television appearances in the 1950s, including one memorable encounter with comedian Jimmy Durante on NBC's All Star Revue on December 1, 1951, which is preserved on a kinescope.
+On October 2, 1952, Barrymore appeared as the mystery guest on the CBS quiz show What's My Line?, which has also been preserved on kinescope.
 In 1956, she hosted 14 episodes of the TV series Ethel Barrymore Theatre, produced by the DuMont Television Network and presented on the DuMont flagship station WABD just as the network was folding.
 Unfortunately none of the episodes were preserved on kinescope.
-A 1952 appearance on What's My Line? survives, however, in addition to several radio broadcasts.